 For fans of cakes and confectionery, the Confeitaria Nacional near Rossio is a Portuguese institution.
-The patisserie’s specialties are Bolo Rei (King’s Cake) and pastel de nata (custard tart) are specialties of Lisbon to sample here.
+The famous Bolo Rei (King’s Cake) and pastel de nata (custard tart) are specialties of Lisbon to sample here.

 Founded in 1829, Confeitaria Nacional is still going strong now.
 It all started when Portugal’s population was scarcely 3 million (today we are around 10 million).
 It was a time of Civil War fought over rights to succession to the throne of Portugal, but that did not stop Balthazar Roiz Castanheiro from opening a patisserie in the capital’s city centre.
 Confeitaria Nacional would soon conquer a variety of distinguished customers.